wolves-2014/hmhy/README.md

 As you click you will be provided with immediate results of mental health professionals in your area.
 The more you click, the more refined your search becomes.

-You can also utilize the refined search box on the left side of the page to add parameters to you search.
+You can also utilize the refined search box on the left side of the page to add parameters to your search.

 Installing 'Beacon'
 ===========